[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 The Magic of Affirmations

-For the record, I don’t believe affirmations are magic, but this is how they can feel that way.
+For the record, I don’t believe affirmations are magic, but they can definitely feel that way.

 And I really liked it.

 I became a regular reader and thought to myself, this is the kind of website I wish I was writing for.
-It was perfect — open-minded but grounded, pragmatic but open to the greater mysteries of reality.
-I hadn’t found anything else like it.
+Open-minded but grounded, pragmatic but curious about the greater mysteries of reality.

 I thought about contacting Jordan and asking him if I could write a guest post, but I never actually did it.
 I just kept thinking about it.
 I should mention that this was before I started doing my affirmations, otherwise I’m certain I would have emailed him (it would have been the #1 thing on my action list).
 Instead, I did nothing, and when he left the site I thought, Well, I missed that opportunity, and forgot all about it.